UNIVERSITI TUNKU ABDUL RAHMAN

 Drop by our office at Department of Student Affairs during office hours and speak to our Clubs & Societies Unit / Sports and Recreations officers.

-The Best Student Leader Award is designed to reward those students who are committed to take on leadership positions that require a significant amount of time, energy, enthusiasm, effort, and thought.
+The Outstanding Leadership Award is designed to reward those students who are committed to take on leadership positions that require a significant amount of time, energy, enthusiasm, effort, and thought.
 Students serving as chairperson or vice chairperson of a registered student club or society, university-sanctioned committee, committee of a university-wide project or activity (to be determined by DSA) or hold office in UTAR Student Representative Council are eligible to receive this award.

 All student awards will be recommended by the Student Affairs Committee and forwarded to the UTAR Senior Management Committee for approval.
-The award would be given out during the UTAR Ball.
+The award would be given out during the Student Affairs and UTAR Representative Appreciation Ceremony.

 Award criteria click HERE.